xpipe-io/xpipe/README.md

 - Any other custom remote connection methods that works through the command-line
 - Arbitrary types of proxies to establish connections

-Furthermore, X-Pipe integrates with your existing tools and workflows by outsourcing as many tasks as possible to your favourite text/code editors, terminals, shells, command-line tools and more.
+Furthermore, XPipe integrates with your existing tools and workflows by outsourcing as many tasks as possible to your favourite text/code editors, terminals, shells, command-line tools and more.
 The platform is designed to be extensible, allowing anyone